 Variable routes and lengths

 This area of the Pictured Rocks National Lakeshore is much less trafficked than the Chapel/Mostiquo area.
 There are several different hiking options in this area, all offering a little bit different scenery.
 You can combine these trails anyway you please.
-On the map below, highlighted is the out and back route we completed.
+We chose to hike them as outlined below.

 Hike to the COVES section